mgorny/articles/new-gentoo-copyright-policy-explained.rst

 In order to commit to any Gentoo project, you need to acknowledge the GCO by adding a *Signed-off-by* line to the footer of your commit (``git commit -s`` does that for you).
-Since you're effectively making a legal statement, it is important that this line contains your real name and working e-mail address.
+Since you're effectively making a legal statement, it is important that this line contains your name and working e-mail address.

 To enable automatic sign-off addition in repoman, set the following variable in make.conf::